reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/alarms/c8y_alarms_deleteCollection.md

 ### Options

 ```
+      --createdFrom string      Start date or date and time of the alarm creation.
+Version >= 10.11
+      --createdTo string        End date or date and time of the alarm creation.
+Version >= 10.11
       --dateFrom string         Start date or date and time of alarm occurrence.
       --dateTo string           End date or date and time of alarm occurrence.
       --device strings          Source device id. (accepts pipeline)